emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ### Format axes

 Now we need to make the axes look neater.
 There are several functions you can use to change the axis labels, but the most powerful ones are the `scale_` functions.
 You need to use a scale function that matches the data you're plotting on that axis and this is where it becomes particularly important to know what type of data you're working with.
-Both of the axes here are <a class='glossary' target='_blank' title='Data that can take on any values between other existing values.' href='https://psyteachr.github.io/glossary/c#continuous'>continuous</a>, so we'll use `scale_x_continuous()` and `scale_y_continuous()`.
+Both of the axes here are <a class='glossary'>continuous<span class='def'></span></a>, so we'll use `scale_x_continuous()` and `scale_y_continuous()`.

 The `name` argument changes the axis label.
-The `breaks` argument sets the major units and needs a <a class='glossary' target='_blank' title='A type of data structure that collects values with the same data type, like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vector</a> of possible values, which can extend beyond the range of the data (e.g., `wait time` only goes up to 350, but we can specify breaks up to 600 in case we wanted to reuse our code with new data with different values).
+The `breaks` argument sets the major units and needs a <a class='glossary'>vector<span class='def'></span></a> of possible values, which can extend beyond the range of the data (e.g., `wait time` only goes up to 350, but we can specify breaks up to 600 in case we wanted to reuse our code with new data with different values).
 The `seq()` function creates a sequence of numbers `from` one `to` another `by` specified steps.

 ```r